2019-paper-fun/Robot-Navigation/README.md

 - **Solution Proposed**
     - Use the RNN and MLP for autonomous navigation robot to have better generalization on environment, obstacles and goal position.

-- **Contribution**
+- **Experimental Result**
     - Testing with trained map and trained goal, the performances of the two networks varied on each maze.
     - Testing with trained map and a new goal, RNN-based robot could navigate better than MLP-based robot.
     - Testing with a new map and a new goal, RNN-based robot could navigate even when the robot was in totally new environment.

-    - Since the path data is time-series data, the navigation problem could better be solved by RNN.
+- **Contribution**
+    - RNN-based robot showed overall better performance than MLP, since RNN could handle arbitrary temporal dynamics.
     - RNN has better generalization ability for new mazes and goals than MLP does.

 ## Installation